clowdhaus/aws-github-actions/.github/README.md

 `lerna` is used to managed the project as a monorepo - where each action is packaged and managed individually, and some packages are internal modules shared across the actions.

-To install lernal locally on your machine, it is recommended to install globally via npm or yarn:
+To install  locally on your machine, it is recommended to install globally via npm or yarn:

 ```bash
 $ npm install lerna --globally